 - a.
 While healthy young calves can tolerate low air temperatures, newborn animals, calves that have been transported or deprived of food, and sick calves, are particularly susceptible to hypothermia.
-Hypothermia and additional stress must be minimized in susceptible calves by housing them in a well-ventilated building, by the use of thick, dry bedding, and by the avoidance of drafts or provision of supplemental heat. - b.
+Hypothermia and additional stress must be minimized in susceptible calves by housing them in a well-ventilated building, by the use of thick, dry bedding, and by avoiding drafts or providing supplemental heat. - b.
 If calving on pasture, pastures should be selected that provide cows with a dry calving environment and access to natural or artificial shelter as weather conditions dictate.